Objectivco/booster-seat/README.md

   * Add wordpress core library and wp-phpunit to composer and files to facilitate automatic test setup.
   * Add ability to pass parameters to singleton instance
   * Added test for the new functionality
+  * Bumped minimum PHP version from 5.4 > 5.6
 * 1.0.7
   * Add remove_all_action before ajax actions are hooked.
 * 1.0.6